When the Heat Becomes the Hazard

 Looking for the quick version?
 Our short guide covers the essentials on a single page: https://blog.constellationtraining.co.uk/heat-illness-spot-it-stop-it/

-This guide explains the full spectrum of heat-related illness: from the early warning signs of dehydration to the life-threatening emergency of heatstroke.
-It covers vulnerable groups and the specific considerations for children and babies.
-If you are a parent, a carer, or simply someone who wants to be prepared when the temperature climbs, this is the information you need.
+This guide explains the full spectrum of heat-related illness, from the early warning signs of dehydration to the life-threatening emergency of heatstroke, the parallel risk from UV exposure, and the specific considerations for children, babies, and other vulnerable groups.
+Our FAIB-accredited first aid courses cover this material in practical, hands-on detail.
+If you want to know exactly what to look for and what to do when the temperature climbs, this is the information you need.

 Why Heat Is More Dangerous Than We Think

 There is a persistent tendency in Britain to celebrate hot weather, and understandably so.
 Sun is rare enough here that most of us welcome it without reservation.
-That cultural reflex is partly what makes heat dangerous.
+That cultural reflex is part of what makes heat dangerous: we are primed to see it as a treat rather than a hazard.

-Heat illness is not something that happens to other people in other countries.
-It does not require sitting in direct sunlight for hours at a time.
-The physiological mechanisms behind heat exhaustion and heatstroke can be set in motion by sustained exposure to warm indoor temperatures, by physical exertion, by poor ventilation, or by a combination of any of these factors.
+Heat illness does not require lying in direct sunlight for hours.
+The physiological mechanisms behind heat exhaustion and heatstroke can be set in motion by sustained exposure to warm indoor temperatures, by physical exertion, by poor ventilation, or by any combination of these.
+A stuffy bedroom on a warm night can do as much damage as an afternoon in the garden.

 You do not need to be lying in direct sunlight to develop heat exhaustion or heatstroke